aepfli/brewBerry.js/README.md

 # brewBerry.js

-A little brew log book for homebrewers.
+Raspberry Pi based Home brew automation using Node.js and sails.js with features like little brew log book for homebrewers.

 It logs temperatures of n ds18b20 sensors, allows to define brewphases (heating, cooling, purification, etc) and displays them in a nice Highchart.
+In the future it should be able to control a propane tank and the ignition of it, to control the temperature.

 ## Hardware
 - Raspberry pi